Strongly correlated Josephson junction: proximity effect in the single-layer Hubbard model: Model and method

-where $\mat{\Sigma}_{\mathrm{BCS}} = \sum_{\lambda} V^2 \mat{\tau}_3 \mat{g}_{\lambda}(z) \mat{\tau}_3$ is the self-energy due to the proximity effect, with $\tau_3$ the Pauli $Z$ matrix and $\mat{g}_\lambda$ the BCS Green's functions.
+where $\mat{\Sigma}_{\mathrm{BCS}} = \sum_{\lambda} V^2 \mat{\tau}_3 \mat{g}_{\lambda}(z) \mat{\tau}_3$ is the self-energy due to the proximity effect, with $\tau_3$ the Pauli $Z$ matrix and $\mat{g}_\lambda$ the BCS Green's functions (see Appendix~\ref{sec:green_functions} for details of Green's functions definition, and Appendices~\ref{sec:self-consistency}, \ref{sec:hilbert} for details of the implementation of the DMFT self-consistency).
 We neglect the back-action of the correlated region on the baths (order-parameter suppression), which is appropriate for macroscopically large baths in contact with a single layer as a first approximation.
 We focus on the paramagnetic solution at half-filling.
 Magnetic order would introduce an additional scale, but would not influence the phenomena central to this work---dynamical correlation effects, critical current suppression in the M-phase and metallization in the S-phase---since these are due to local self-energy physics that will survive upon magnetic ordering.
 All results will be given in energy units of half-bandwidth $D=2t$.
 The values of critical $U_{c1}$ and $U_{c2}$ for the Bethe lattice at $T = 0$ were estimated as $2.39$ and $2.92$ ~\cite{bulla1999_zero_temperature_metal_insulator_transition_nrg_PhysRevLett,zitko2013_extremely_correlated_fermi_liquid_DMFT_doping_driven_mott_PhysRevB,eisenlohr2019_mott_criticality_one_band_hubbard_DMFT_NRG_PhysRevB}.
 In all calculations, $\Delta=0.05$.
 Hybridization with the BCS contacts is quantified by $\Gamma=2\pi \rho_\mathrm{SC}(0)V^2$, where $\rho_\mathrm{SC}$ is the density of states in the SC baths.